RULES of the PROFESSIONAL FOOTBALLERS’ ASSOCIATION SCOTLAND

 (b) expulsion under rule 7 below;

-(c) the Member being in arrears of his annual subscription for a period of 26 weeks subject always to the discretion of the Management Committee.
+(c) The Member being in arrears of his annual subscription for a period of six months shall have their membership cancelled (membership will be suspended after three months arrears), subject always to the discretion of the Management Committee.

 (9) Any notice required to be sent to a Member shall be sent in accordance with the notice provisions in rule 29 below.

 (10) A Member may resign from membership of the PFA Scotland on giving one month’s prior written notice to the Chief Executive.